-Students who wish to propose changes to the Catalog must submit their proposals to the Communications Committee of the Student Bar Association for review.
-If the Communications Committee deems a proposal worthy of further consideration by the faculty, the Committee will inform the Student Bar Association President, who will then present the proposal to the Dean of Students within 30 days of the date the proposal was submitted to the Committee.
-The Dean of Students will review the proposal and within 30 days of receiving the proposal, make a recommendation to the appropriate faculty committee on whether to adopt, reject, or amend the proposal.
+Students who wish to propose changes to the Catalog must submit their proposals to the SBA Executive Council of the Student Bar Association for review.
+If the SBA Executive Council deems a proposal worthy of further consideration by the faculty, the Student Bar Association President will then present the proposal to the Dean of Students within 30 days of the date the proposal was submitted to the Executive Council.
+Proposals received between the academic year (Summer/Winter) will be presented to the Dean of Students within 30 days of the date of the first day of the Fall/Spring Semester.
+The

+Dean of Students will review the proposal and within 30 days of receiving the proposal, make a recommendation to the appropriate faculty committee on whether to adopt, reject, or amend the proposal.